Skip to content

 public Expression getSqlSegment(Table table, Expression where, String mappedStatementId) {

-// Implement custom data permission logic here
+// Implement your custom data permission logic here

 try {

-String sqlSegment = "..."; // Permission-related SQL fragment
+String sqlSegment = "..."; // Data permission-related SQL fragment

 return CCJSqlParserUtil.parseCondExpression(sqlSegment);